sweetcode-com/frank/README.md

 The app will output a csv file under the `output` folder.
 It will contain all domains and ranks for which SimilarWeb provided a rank.

+Don't expect ranks for all domains.
+In my tests SimilarWeb only had ranks for approximately 20% of the domains for my plugin.

 ## Info

 By default the app will only filter for installs that are marked active (the plugin is in active use).
 You can change this in the code if you want to query other types: all , active , inactive , trial , paying , uninstalled , active_premium , active_free